sekdiy/FlowMeter/README.md

 ```

 The `mFactor` array provides a non-linear, flow dependent correction to the otherwise flow independent `kFactor`.
-The ten data points in the array correspond to flow rates within the [(per-)centiles](https://en.wikipedia.org/wiki/Percentile) (0%, 10%, 20%, 30%, 40%, 50%, 60%, 70%, 80% and 90%) of the `capacity` value, respectively.
+The ten data points in the array correspond to flow rates within the [centiles](https://en.wikipedia.org/wiki/Percentile) (0%, 10%, 20%, 30%, 40%, 50%, 60%, 70%, 80% and 90%) of the `capacity` value, respectively.

-See [below](#calibration-and-error) for the math and motivation behind sensor calibration.

 The example then randomly simulates a sensor frequency and measurement period.
 The flow rate varies between 0 and `capacity` with updates after up to five seconds.